yshadow14/21_Days_Amogh/README.md

 Day 11:I implemented KNN in python from scratch

 Day 12:Implemented locally weighted regression for KNN and KNN for continuous values

+Day 13: Implementation of Naive bayes for text classification